 Follow campground quiet hours

 How many times have you been at a campground in the summer after sunset and the site next to you decides this is the time to start a rager?
 If it hasn’t happened to you yet and you are looking to camp a lot, just know it is coming.
 So don’t be that group.
 Try and organize your gatherings before quiet hours.
 Most campgrounds will clearly indicate what their quiet hours are.
 Follow them!
-Remember that without the constant hum of electronics or city noises that your voice is much louder than you think.
+Remember that without the constant hum of electronics or city noises your voice is much louder than you think.
 Not only that but it will carry further through the still air of nature.
 So if you are meeting around the campfire make sure that you are using your library voice out of respect for those around you.
 You can still have fun without hooting and hollering until midnight!

 Beyond just your voice being overly loud after hours.
 You have to think about the noise your gear makes.
 This includes everything from pots and pans to generators.
 Having things properly stored and knowing how to access them will make things a little quieter.
 If you are in an RV don’t run your generator at night.
 Try and top off your batteries during the day when people are gone.
 The campground has set those generator hours for a reason.
-When we head out into nature we aren’t looking for generator noise and again even if you think you are far enough away likely you are not.
+When we head out into nature we aren’t looking for generator noise and again even if you think you are far enough away, you are not.

 Mind your lights after dark